 Local Government and Official Information &

-The Local Government Official Information and Meetings Act 1987 and the Privacy Act 1993 guides
+The Local Government Official Information and Meetings Act 1987 (“the Act”) and the

 A request for information can be made to Auckland Council in person, over the phone, in writing or by email.